-- Hazard: Any naturally occurring or human-made physical condition in the surrounding environment that would pose a public safety risk. - Hazardous Material: Hazardous materials can be in the form of explosives, flammable and combustible substances, poisons, radioactive materials, pesticides, and petroleum products.
+- Hazard: Any naturally occurring or human-made physical condition in the surrounding environment that would pose a public safety risk. - Hazardous Material: -Hazardous materials can be in the form of explosives, flammable and combustible substances, poisons, radioactive materials, pesticides, and petroleum products.
 These substances are most often released as a result of motor vehicle or equipment accidents or because of chemical accidents during industrial use.
-These substances have the potential to leach into soils, surface water, and groundwater due to spills if not properly contained (Federal Emergency Management Agency [FEMA] n.d.). - Hazardous Waste: A waste may be considered hazardous if it exhibits certain hazardous properties ("characteristics") or if it is included on a specific list of wastes the U.S. Environmental Protection Agency (U.S. EPA) has determined are hazardous ("listing" a waste as hazardous).
-U.S. EPA's regulations in the Code of Federal Regulations (CFR) define four hazardous waste characteristic properties: ignitability, corrosivity, reactivity, and toxicity (40 CFR 261.21-261.24; U.S. EPA 2010a).
+These substances have the potential to leach into soils, surface water, and groundwater due to spills if not properly contained (Federal Emergency Management Agency [FEMA] n.d.). - Hazardous Waste: -A waste may be considered hazardous if it exhibits certain hazardous properties ("characteristics") or if it is included on a specific list of wastes the U.S. Environmental Protection Agency (U.S. EPA) has determined are hazardous ("listing" a waste as hazardous).
+U.S. EPA's regulations in the Code of Federal Regulations (CFR) define four hazardous waste characteristic properties; ignitability, corrosivity, reactivity, and toxicity (40 CFR 261.21-261.24; U.S. EPA 2010a).
+Additionally, in California, a waste is considered a hazardous waste if it is listed in Title 22, California Code of Regulations (CCR) Section 66261.126 Appendix 12 (b) in the List of California Hazardous Waste Codes.

 Exposure to hazardous materials or wastes can occur during normal use, handling, storage, transportation, and disposal.
-Exposure may also occur due to hazardous compounds existing in the environment such as fuels in underground storage tanks, pipelines, or areas where chemicals have leaked into the soil or groundwater.
+Exposure may also occur due to hazardous compounds existing in the environment such as fuels in underground storage tanks (USTs), pipelines, or areas where chemicals have leaked into the soil or groundwater.

-3.7.1.1 Hazardous Waste Sites and Permitted Facilities in California and Nevada

-As required by the CEQA, the Cortese list data sources were reviewed to determine sites potentially containing hazardous material or waste near the project right-of-way (ROW) within California.
-The Cortese list includes hazardous waste facilities subject to corrective action, and sites designated as hazardous waste property, hazardous waste disposal areas, contaminated sites, and abandoned sites.
-Review of readily available online environmental databases. including the California State Water Resources Control Board (SWRCB) Geotracker (SWRCB 2010) and the California Department of Toxic Substances Control (DTSC) EnviroStor (DTSC 2009) databases, indicates there are two hazardous facilities sites in California and Nevada (Table 3.7-1).
+3.7.1.1 Hazardous Waste Sites and Permitted Facilities in California and Nevada waste disposal areas, contaminated sites, and abandoned sites.
+Review of readily available online environmental databases, including the California State Water Resources Control Board (SWRCB) Geotracker (SWRCB 2010) and the California Department of Toxic Substances Control (DTSC) EnviroStor (DTSC 2009) databases, indicates there are two hazardous facilities sites in California and Nevada (Table 3.7-1).